Memorial Hall (Delaware State): Tenants

-Atmosphere and Crowds
+Atmosphere and crowds

 Despite its small size, Memorial Hall has developed a reputation for an energetic game atmosphere.
 The combination of pep band, cheerleaders, and loyal fans in a tight space creates high noise levels.
 Rivalry games – such as contests against nearby University of Maryland Eastern Shore – are often sellouts where the intensity is especially high.
 During the Hornets men’s basketball program’s peak years in the mid-2000s (when DSU won the MEAC title and made its first NCAA Tournament appearance in 2005), Memorial Hall saw standing-room-only crowds.
 Its capacity of 1,800 is one of the smallest for any Division I basketball arena in the nation, which means big games can overflow the building.
 (By comparison, most MEAC peer schools’ arenas hold 3,000–5,000, and major-conference programs often play in 10,000+ seat venues.)
 The intimacy can be a double-edged sword: it yields a loud home-court advantage, but it also limits ticket revenue and comfort.
 Local media have described Memorial Hall as “old, cramped and out of date,” underscoring that it falls short of modern Division I arena standards.

-Notable Games & Events
+Notable games and events

 A number of memorable moments have occurred in Memorial Hall over the years:

-Conference Championships
+Conference championships

 In November 2024, Delaware State hosted the MEAC Volleyball Championship in Memorial Hall, where the No.3-seeded Lady Hornets upset No.1 Howard in a dramatic five-set final to claim the conference title.
 The home crowd’s energy was noted as a factor (“as electric as the crowd in Memorial Hall Gymnasium”) during the championship match.
 This marked DSU volleyball’s second MEAC championship in three seasons and took place on the Hornets’ home floor.

-Postseason Appearances
+Postseason appearances

-The Hornet men’s basketball team has earned NIT and CBI postseason bids that resulted in games at Memorial Hall.
+The Hornet men's basketball team has earned NIT and CBI postseason bids that resulted in games at Memorial Hall.
 Notably, DSU’s first-ever postseason victory – a 58–53 win over Northern Arizona in the 2006 NIT Opening Round – was celebrated by fans in Memorial Hall (though the game itself was played on the road).
 (Note: DSU’s home NIT games were limited by seeding; Memorial Hall has not hosted an NCAA Tournament game.)
 Still, the arena was the site of victory celebrations when DSU clinched the 2005 MEAC Tournamentchampionship and NCAA bid (via a viewing party and pep rally).

-Other Uses
+Other uses

 Beyond athletics, Memorial Hall is used for various DSU events.
 The university’s marching band and spirit squads often use the facility for indoor practice.
 The gym has hosted career fairs, student assemblies, and community gatherings.
 During the COVID-19 pandemic, it even served as a site for socially-distanced academic functions.
 In partnership with Bayhealth (a regional health system), the arena has been the venue for annual “Ballin’ for Blood” community blood drives, leveraging the Bayhealth Court naming sponsorship.
 These examples highlight that Memorial Hall, while primarily a sports venue, also functions as a community and campus multipurpose hall.